ryness/stonks/README.md

 - uploads `_site/` as a Pages artifact, and
 - deploys with `actions/deploy-pages@v4`.

 Whenever `main` changes—or you run the workflow manually—the site is rebuilt and deployed without committing `_site/` back to the repo.
+A successful run of `gostonks.yml` also triggers this deployment automatically via a `workflow_run` hook.

 ### Scheduled rotation